diogo-dpa/burguerhouse-api-sam/README.md

 Important to mention is **burguerhouse** is the name of the network created in the docker compose file for the project.

+## 🔝 Improvements to be made
+- Automation tests (handler, controller, service) for
+  - Snack flows
+  - Menu flows
+- Implement other features from JSON API, like the query parameters:
+  - include
+  - page
+  - filter
+  - fields
+- Deploy in AWS with success